 The Tax Matters Agreement generally provides that we are responsible and will indemnify Honeywell for all taxes, including income taxes, sales taxes, VAT and payroll taxes, relating to Garrett for all periods, including periods prior to the completion date of the Spin-Off.
 Among other items, as a result of the mandatory transition tax imposed by the Tax Cuts and Jobs Act, one of our subsidiaries is required to make payments to a subsidiary of Honeywell in the amount representing the net tax liability of Honeywell under the mandatory transition tax attributable to us, as determined by Honeywell.
-We currently estimate that our aggregate payments to Honeywell with respect to the mandatory transition tax will be \$240 million.
+We estimate that our total aggregate payments to Honeywell with respect to the mandatory transition tax will be \$240 million with \$193 million in payments remaining as of December 31, 2019.
 Under the terms of the Tax Matters Agreement, we are required to pay this amount in Euros, without interest, in five annual installments, each equal to 8% of the aggregate amount, followed by three additional annual installments equal to 15%, 20% and 25% of the aggregate amount, respectively.
-In connection with this agreement, we paid Honeywell the Euro-equivalent of \$19 million during the fourth quarter of 2018.
+In connection with this agreement, we paid Honeywell the Euro-equivalent of \$18 million and \$19 million during the year ended December 31, 2019 and the fourth quarter of 2018, respectively.